 Choose A Car With A High Safety Rating And Good Features

-While most modern family vehicles hit all the basics just fine, there are still variations in vehicle safety.
+While most modern family vehicles hit all the basics just fine, there are still vehicle safety variations.
 Some manufacturers compromise on aspects of safety to give their cars higher performance or better looks.
 As a parent, though, you’re not interested in making trade-offs like these.
 Instead, you’re just looking for a car that will protect your kids.

 Generally speaking, more recent models have the best safety features.
 Practically every vehicle on sale today comes with excellent collision mitigation technology and airbags, helping to protect both front-seat and rear occupants.
-A lot of cars also have the maximum five-star Euro NCAP safety rating.
-This means that they protect passengers from the forces of impact while also maintaining the integrity of the cabin.
+A lot of cars also have a maximum five-star Euro NCAP safety rating.
+This means that they protect passengers from the forces of impact while also maintaining the cabin’s integrity.

 You also want to consider additional electronics-based systems to keep people inside the vehicle safe.
 These features help to prevent accidents from occurring in the first place, again protecting everyone inside.

 Here are some of the most powerful features:

 - Collision avoidance.
 Collision avoidance systems are highly sophisticated in modern cars.
 Vehicles use onboard software to detect whether a crash is likely.
 These systems are so impressive that they can tell the difference between an oncoming car on the other side of the road, and a stopped vehicle one hundred yards ahead.
 Computers will activate the brakes on your behalf if the software believes a collision is imminent without its intervention.